 The success of the COHEA model led its founding principal, Mr. Alvarez, to form a charter school network and replicate the model.
 The Hialeah, Florida City Council is the Board of Directors for COHEA; therefore, COHEA cannot license its branding, logos, and school model in the way a traditional charter school would.
 (In Florida, municipalities can authorize charter schools.)
 CIVICA will be the inaugural school in the CIVICA network.
 The CIVICA network is a non-profit organization, as will be all the affiliated charter schools, including CIVICA Colorado.

-Mr. Alvarez is using Academica, a charter school support services provider, to assist in developing the network.
-COHEA has maintained a business services contract with Academica since its inception in 2008.
-Academica provides bookkeeping, budgeting, human resources, and other business services at the request of charter school boards.
+The CIVICA network contracts with Academica, a charter school support and services provider, to assist in developing and replicating the network.
+COHEA has maintained its relationship with Academica since its inception in 2008.
+Academica provides facilities support, bookkeeping, budgeting, human resources, legal and other business services at the request of charter school boards.
 Academica currently services more than 200 charter schools across the United States, including two in Colorado with Colorado-based employees.

 One of the great strengths of our school application comes from the overwhelming community support we have enjoyed.
 The most exciting of which is our three-way partnership with the Boys and Girls Club of Weld County (BGC) and Hall-Irwin Construction.
 As of March 2021, Mr. Bret Hall, a lifelong resident of Milliken, agreed to lease his company's corporate office and renovate the existing building to accommodate 8 classrooms, a cafeteria, a computer lab and a CTE classroom.
 The facility is located just west of the Thompson Rivers Parks and Recreation District (TRPR).
 The recreation district, which serves the Johnstown-Milliken community, maintains athletic fields, tennis courts, a large parking area, and a playground.